 Firefighters gather at the site of an Israeli airstrike in Beirut, Lebanon on Wednesday.Hussein Malla/The Associated Press

-A ceasefire deal to pause the war in Iran appeared to hang by a thread Wednesday after the Islamic Republic closed the Strait of Hormuz again in response to Israeli attacks in Lebanon.
+A ceasefire deal to pause the war in Iran appeared to hang by a thread on Wednesday after the Islamic Republic closed the Strait of Hormuz again in response to Israeli attacks in Lebanon.
 The White House demanded that the channel be reopened and sought to keep peace talks on track.

-The fresh violence threatened to scuttle what U.S. Vice President JD Vance called a “fragile” deal.
+The fresh violence threatened to scuttle what U.S. Vice-President JD Vance called a “fragile” deal.

 Oil prices tumble after Iran, U.S. and Israel agree to ceasefire

-Much about the agreement was unclear as the sides presented vastly different visions of the terms.
+Much about the agreement was unclear, as the sides presented vastly different visions of the terms.

 Fighting continues as Israel says U.S.-Iran ceasefire doesn’t apply to Lebanon